-The Course Identification Numbering System (C-ID) is a statewide numbering system inde - pendent from numbers assigned to courses by local California community colleges.
-You can find C-ID approved course on ASSIST (www.assist.org) by community college.
+The Course Identification Numbering System (C-ID) is a statewide numbering system independent from numbers assigned to courses by local California community colleges.
+You can find C-ID approved course on the ASSIST website by community college.
 A C-ID number next to a course signals that the course is comparable in content and scope to all courses with the same C-ID course number, regardless of their unique titles or local course numbers.
 The C-ID designation is used to identify comparable courses at different community colleges.
 However, courses with same C-ID numbers do not necessarily carry the same transfer articulation.
-Always use www.assist.org to confirm how each col - leges’ courses will be accepted/applied at a CSU or UC campus.
+Always use ASSIST to confirm how each college's courses will be accepted/applied at a CSU or UC campus.

 The C-ID numbering system is useful for students attending more than one community college.
 It is also an important part of the Associate Degrees for Transfer (AA-T, AS-T).
 All AA/AS-T degrees include course requirements that are part of the C-ID system.
-As you review the chart below be advised that courses are being added to the CSM C-ID list on an ongoing basis.
-You may look at the CSM Articulation website for the most up-to-date information.
+As you review the chart below, be advised that courses are being added to the CSM C-ID list on an ongoing basis.
+For more information, meet with a College Counselor.

 |College of San Mateo Course||C-ID Number|